-Like Ruby, Sapphire is one of the most illustrious and historical colored gemstones, and they both belong to the same gem family – Corundum.
+Like Ruby, Sapphire is one of the most illustrious and historical coloured gemstones, and they both belong to the same gem family – Corundum.
 Sapphire seems to capture a perfect dusk sky in its cornflower blue hue, which is so pretty that you could spend a lifetime just staring into it.
 Maybe this is why the stone is so prevalent in engagement rings?

 Explore Sapphire Explore Tiger's Eye

-Mother Nature has gifted us with some beautiful green gemstones, but the color of Emerald is out of this world.
+Mother Nature has gifted us with some beautiful green gemstones, but the colour of Emerald is out of this world.
 Most Emeralds contain inclusions, which are known exclusively for this gem as ‘jardin’, the French for ‘garden’.
 This gives each Emerald a unique character all of its own.